 EMC CPD Online: Starting to Teach English Literature A Level

-This is a day-long online course to introduce you to the principles and practices of A Level teaching.
-A cross-specification course, we will exemplify approaches on texts drawn from a range of genres, highlighting ways in which these can be applied to the texts you are teaching.
-During the day there will be plenty of opportunities to try out and reflect on the activities, individually, as a whole group and in smaller break-out sessions.
+This is a day-long, cross-specification course to introduce you to the principles and practices of A Level teaching.
+We will exemplify approaches on texts drawn from a range of genres, highlighting ways in which these can be applied to the texts you are teaching.
+This course will run with limited numbers to allow for plenty of opportunities to try out and reflect on the activities, individually, as a whole group and in smaller break-out sessions.

 - This course will be limited to 30 participants.